aerialgermany/osm-noflyzones/README.md

 ## 📤 Export & Integration

-You can export the currently visible no-fly zones as a **filtered GeoJSON file** and upload it into [FlightPlanEditor.de](https://www.flightplaneditor.de) to use it in drone flight planning scenarios.
+You can export the currently visible no-fly zones as a **filtered GeoJSON file** and upload it into [FlightPlanEditor.de](https://www.flightplaneditor.de) from [Aerial Germany](https://wwww.aerial-germany.de) to use it in drone flight planning scenarios.

 ---